kashul/nodejs-simple-docker-compose-application/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Exmple docker file for simple node application.
+Exmple docker compose file for simple node applications.

 <p align="center">